amirunpri2018/Stock-forecasts-dashboard/README.md

 A simple stock forecasting dashboard entirely written in python, features include:
 * Visualize a stock closing price over a chosen perdiod of time, and the total change over the period.
-* Train, test and forecast with a facebook prophet model Files included in this project:
+* Train, test and forecast with a facebook prophet model.

+Files included in this project: